gskielian/Collada-Import-Three.js/README.md

-For example, clicking on `webgl_loader_collada.html -> raw` gives you this url:
+For example, clicking on **webgl_loader_collada.html -> raw** gives you this url:

 `https://raw.github.com/gskielian/Collada-Import-Three.js/master/webgl_loader_collada.html`

+remove the "." after "raw"

 `https://rawgithub.com/gskielian/Collada-Import-Three.js/master/webgl_loader_collada.html`

+and press enter, to bring you to a preview created from your Github repository (no server needed).

+(This works in general if you ever wanted to view any website from a github repository.)

-(replace `gskielian` with your github username if using this from a forked-repository)
+**Note:** replace `gskielian` with your github username if using this from a forked-repository)